|By Patricia Fletcher|

 "There isn't a big scientific equation to business leadership and success," he says.
 "It's simply understanding how the customer is using what you're selling."

 "Listen more than you talk, be accountable, empower others and let them lead.
 And always remember that the customer is the most important person in the business.
 Sometimes we get caught up in the idea that we've got to increase revenues and make the business more successful.
+But if you really stop to look at the customer and how he's using the product (or service), the answer lies back with what you do with that customer."

 As president of a Textron Inc. company, Carlson's position is multi-dimensional.
 Jacobsen manufactures a full range of vehicles and turf maintenance equipment for golf, turf, professional lawn care, sports fields and municipal and industrial applications.
 Carlson especially enjoys developing a whole product profile that starts with listening to the customer and continues through design and engineering, product positioning, marketing and finally performance.
 As busy as he is, one of his main interests is design, both at work and in his free time.